Changed Relation Between Radio Flux F10,7 And Some Solar Activity Indices During Cycles 21 - 23: Activity indices in the cycle 23

-Table 1 demonstrates that the maximum values of correlation coefficients $K_{corr}$ reached for the rise and decline phases of the cycles.
+Table 1 demonstrates that the maximum values of correlation coefficients $K_{corr}$ are reached during the rise and decline phases of the cycles.
 According to our calculations the highest values of correlation coefficients $K_{corr}$ we see in connection between W and $F_{10,7}$.
-Correlation coefficients $K_{corr}$ between 0,1-0,8 nm background flux versus $F_{10,7}$ are minimal of all correlation coefficients determined here.
-The values of linear regression coefficients also differed among themselves for the different cycle's phases, see Figure 3.
+Correlation coefficients $K_{corr}$ between 0,1-0,8 nm background flux versus $F_{10,7}$ are minimal between all the correlation coefficients determined here.
+Figure 3 also illustrates the high level of interconnection between solar activity indices versus $F_{10,7}$ during the unusual cycle 23.

-The cyclic variation of fluxes in different spectral ranges and lines at the 11-year time scale are widely spread phenomenon for F, G and K stars (not only for Sun).

-The chromospheric activity indices (radiative fluxes at the centers of the H and K emission lines of Ca II - $396,8$ and $393,4$ nm respectively) for solar-type stars were studied during HK project by (Baliunas et al., 1995) at Mount Wilson observational program during 45 years, from 1965 to the present time.
+The cyclic variation of fluxes in different spectral ranges and spectral lines at the 11-year time scale are widely spread phenomenon for F, G and K stars (not only for the case of the Sun).
+The chromospheric activity indices (radiative fluxes at the centers of the H and K emission lines of Ca II - $396,8$ and $393,4$ nm respectively) for solar-type stars were studied during HK project by Baliunas {\it at al.} (1995) at Mount Wilson observational program during 45 years, from 1965 to the present time.
 Authors of the HK project supposed that all the solar-type stars with well determined cyclic activity about 25\% of the time remain in the Maunder minimum conditions.

-Some scientists proposed that the solar activity in following cycles will be very low similar to activity in the Maunder minimum period.
-Unlike this mention (Volobuev, 2009) predicted the main parameters of the new $24^{th}$ cycle as usual activity cycle's parameters not similar to the cycles during Maunder minimum.
-At Figure 1 we also see (if we continue the smoothed curve) the influence of the century cyclicity to the $24^{th}$ cycle's maximum.
+Some scientists proposed that the solar activity in future cycle 24 will be very low similar to activity during the Maunder minimum period.
+Unlike this Volobuev (2009) predicted the main parameters of the new $24^{th}$ cycle will be similar to the usual activity cycle's parameters (not similar to the cycle's characteristics during the Maunder minimum).
+At Figure 1 we also see (if we continue the smoothed curve) the modulation of yearly observations with the so-called century cyclicity.
+So we can extrapolate the $24^{th}$ cycle's that Wolf numbers maximum will be about 150-180.